FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models

-We propose \focus{}, a novel embedding initialization method crafted specifically for adapting multilingual source models to a single language.
-The goal is to initialize embeddings for tokens in a new, language-specific target vocabulary in the same semantic space as the multilingual source model's embeddings.
-We focus on target languages that were already part of the source model's pretraining corpus.
-In this setting, we take advantage of the fact that the multilingual source model already contains some target language tokens with pretrained embeddings.
-For our language-specific target vocabulary, the embeddings for these shared tokens can be copied.
-Additional language-specific tokens not present in the multilingual source model are represented as combinations of semantically similar shared tokens.
-This requires neither bilingual dictionaries nor the alignment of embedding spaces from different languages.
-Additionally, there often are shared named entities, symbols, and code-switched English words in the target and pretrained vocabularies.
+Our goal is to initialize embeddings for tokens in a new, language-specific target vocabulary in the same semantic space as the source model's embeddings.
+In this study, we mainly focus on the multilingual source model XLM-R although \focus{} can in principle also be applied to monolingual source models.\footnote{In \autoref{sec:results}, we also conduct experiments in a setting with almost no vocabulary overlap, showing that \focus{} can be used to transfer a model to previously unseen languages.} We copy all embeddings of shared tokens between source and target tokenizer for our new embedding matrix.
+If the target language was already part of the source model's pretraining corpus, this takes advantage of target language tokens with pretrained embeddings in the source model's tokenizer.
+In any case, we take advantage of shared named entities, symbols, numbers, punctuation, and shared words resulting from code-switching between the target and pretrained vocabularies.
+Additional target language tokens not present in the source model are represented as a linear combination of embeddings of semantically similar shared tokens.
+Unlike previous work on embedding initialization, this requires neither bilingual dictionaries nor an alignment of embedding spaces across different languages~\cite{minixhofer-etal-2022-wechsel,zeng2022greenplm}.
 Next, we formally describe \focus{}.